 To keep track of your temperature and humidity level, make sure you add a hygrometer to your collection, if you don’t have one already!

-As a general rule, you're going to want to refresh your glue dot every 20 minutes or so during the treatment.
+As a general rule, you're going to want to refresh your glue drop every 15-20 minutes during the treatment.
 Each time, you need to give your glue a good shake to make sure all the ingredients are properly mixed together.
+What will happen if you don’t shake your glue correctly?
+As you can see from the image below, the glue consists of a few ingredients that need to mix together in order for the glue to work.

 You shake your glue, dispense it, give it a small wipe and replace the nozzle.
 What could possibly go wrong?
 Well, glue nozzles like to ‘burp’ - they spit out any air left in the nozzle and send out some remnants of glue with it, which glues the nozzle to your lid.
 To avoid this, try the following: